ArdanaLabs/yubihsm-ed-sign/README.md

 ## Build instructions

-We are still working on a nix-based build.
+We are still working on a pure nix-based build.
 For now, you can build using `cargo` and `cabal`:

-- get those tools (under NixOS that would be `nix-shell -p cabal-install cargo`
+- `nix develop`
 - `cd rustbits`
 - `cargo build --release`
 - `cd `..`